 Areas of Practice

-Ms. Cook represents clients in a variety of business litigation matters, including disputes involving claims of fraud, unfair competition, false advertising, breach of fiduciary duty, breach of contract, construction disputes between contractors and subcontractors involving changed work claims, and violations of the federal Telephone Consumer Protection Act (TCPA).
+Ms. Cook represents clients in a variety of business litigation matters, including disputes involving claims of fraud, unfair competition, false advertising, breach of fiduciary duty, breach of contract, construction disputes, and violations of the federal Telephone Consumer Protection Act (TCPA).
 An experienced trial attorney, Ms. Cook successfully second-chaired a conservatorship jury trial on behalf of the Public Conservator for the County of San Diego.

 Ms. Cook also has experience in both the regulatory and litigation aspects of environmental law.
 Specifically, Ms. Cook has experience with RCRA permitting requirements and the federal and state water and air quality laws, including the Clean Water Act.
 Ms. Cook’s work includes preparing strategies to defend against alleged violations of the Clean Water Act and preparing for administrative hearings involving the Department of Toxic Substances Control and litigation involving defending against a petition for an order for abatement before the South Coast Air Quality Management District.
 Ms. Cook was part of a team of Sheppard Mullin attorneys that successfully obtained a TRO, which prevented the immediate shutdown of a battery recycling facility.
 Her litigation experience includes first-chairing a variance hearing before the South Coast Air Quality Management District.

 Ms. Cook is an active member of Sheppard Mullin’s Diversity and Inclusion Attorney Network (DIAN), serving as the Firm’s coordinator for the USC Street Law Program, which works with USC law students and high school students to promote a diversity pipeline into the legal field.
 She also is a member of the Firm’s Women Lawyers Group.